Forging Positive Relationships

 The House system at All Saints’ provides a sense of belonging and responsibility to a wider group across the whole College.
 While secure with strong relationships in their Tutor Group, wider relationships are forged throughout the College via, for instance, our broad array of service opportunities which are curated by Catalyst, the College’s Centre for Service and Social Enterprise.

-The Dean of Student Wellbeing, Tim Russell, talks about the importance of relationships at All Saints’ College
+The Vice Principal, Tim Russell, talks about the importance of relationships at All Saints’ College

 The College motto, To serve with wisdom and courage, underpins the rationale of our sequential and fully embedded Service Learning program, H3 (Heads, Hearts and Hands), curated by Catalyst.